 Abnormal Presentation and C-Section Delivery

 When a baby is in an abnormal position (malpresentation) when labor begins, it can be very dangerous.
 Face and breech presentations are some examples of fetal malpresentation.
 Malpresentation can cause prolonged labor, which is associated with oxygen deprivation and fetal distress.
-In addition, malpresentation is associated with umbilical cord problems.
+In addition, malpresentation is associated with umbilical cord problems (also see below for more information on this).

 The physician must closely monitor the mother and baby and have the skill to notice when a baby is in an abnormal position.
 During any delivery, it is imperative to have the capacity to quickly move on to an emergency C-section.
 When the baby is malpositioned, everything must be in place for the physician to quickly perform a C-section.
 In fact, in most cases of face presentation, the baby must be delivered by C-section.
 When a baby is in a breech presentation, the physician can attempt to rotate the baby into a normal position, but these maneuvers require a lot of skill, and they are time-consuming.
 Thus, when breech presentation occurs, it often is safer to deliver the baby by C-section.
 It is important to remember that prolonged labor is associated with oxygen deprivation and fetal distress.